A look at the filming locations used in SPECTRE.

 The car chase with Hinx takes place in several locations on both sides of the Tiber.
 These include the Vatican and neighbouring Borgo district.
 The second unit also filmed along sections of both banks of the river, ending with the DB10 plunging into the Tiber next to the Ponte Sisto bridge.

+From Austria, Bond and Madeleine head for Morocco.
 A number of locations were used in Tangier’s medina, including a palace used to represent Hotel l’Americain and several landmarks in the area can be identified relatively easily.
 These include Bab el-Assa, an archway in the old city walls.

 Shots of the Oriental Desert Express were filmed outside Oujda as they pair headed for Blofeld’s desert lair.
 These scenes were filmed at the rock formation of Gara Medouar, near Erfoud but the villa within the crater is actually on the outskirts of Marrakesh.